Best Broadband Deals: Shopping for a new broadband package can be a tricky and time-consuming business. Allow us to guide you to the best deals.

 Full House Bundle

-This is the best bundle if you’re a sports fan but don’t want all the live Premier League games.
-With this option you get all the BT Sport channels in HD as well as Sky Sports News HD and Sky Sports Mix HD, the latter of which provides a range of different live sports.
+If you’re a sports fan, but are willing to give up a few Premier League games for a more moderately priced package, this is the bundle for you.
+It grants you all the BT Sport channels in HD as well as Sky Sports News HD and Sky Sports Mix HD.

-You can add all the Sky Sports channels for another £20 a month (add another £7 for HD), although it might be more economical to choose the VIP bundle for £89 a month, although that package rises to £129 a month after 12 months, making the Full House Bundle with extra Sky Sports more economical if you’re in for the long haul.
+What you don’t get is all of the main Sky Sports channels, which can be added for another £20 a month, or £27 if you want them in HD.
+It might be more economically sensible to choose the VIP bundle for £89 a month instead, although that package rises to £129 a month after 12 months.
+The extended Full House Bundle with extra Sky Sports is a better bet if you’re in for the long haul.

 Best Broadband Deals: Sky Broadband deals

 In addition to broadband, Sky offers various free gifts when you sign up as a new customer.
 Currently, this is a £50 prepaid MasterCard.
-Sky offers 12- and 18-month contracts depending on your package.
+Sky now only offers 18-month contracts.

 Cheapest Sky Broadband package